eead-csic-compbio/scripting_linux_shell/session1.md

     /home/osboxes/miniconda3/envs/blastenv/bin/blastp

 Note how the path includes the 'blastenv' environment which we created to install blast within.
 Now, you are ready to use the blast program.
-For example:
+For example, type:

     blastn -version